-The 'Undertaker of Silicon Valley' Stays Busy As Startups Lay Off Thousands
+The 'Undertaker Of Silicon Valley' Stays Busy As Startups Lay Off Thousands

 There is a reason so many technology companies flock to Pichinson.
 The process he uses to end a troubled company is private, unlike a bankruptcy restructuring, which plays out in public court documents.
 The confidential nature of his service is a perk to those who do not want to be associated with a failed tech venture, avoiding any possible reputational hit.

-So while Pichinson does not reveal what businesses he is closing, the mass layoffs in tech offer clues about what industries are especially feeling the pinch right now: startups that rely on people leaving their homes.
-The list of companies laying off and furloughing thousands include restaurant review app Yelp, daily deals company Groupon and scooter startup Bird.
+So while Pichinson does not reveal what businesses he is closing, the mass layoffs in tech offer clues about which industries are especially feeling the pinch right now: those that rely on people leaving their homes.
+The list of companies laying off and furloughing thousands include restaurant-review app Yelp, daily deals company Groupon and scooter startup Bird.

 Startups in food delivery, remote conferencing and telemedicine are on an upswing.
 That is the exception, though.